sheajon/Google-Sheet-Manifest-Tools/README.md

-# Google-Sheet-Manifest-Tools
+# Google Sheet Manifest Tools
-Google App script for importing multiple manifest sheets into one.
+Google Apps script for importing content from multiple sheets into one.
+See Excel sheet for proper layout.